siandav/clas_mat/LBG_tableau/readme.md

 ## Demonstration B

 Instructor will continue to use the [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations)  which you can download and follow along with.
+The raw data for these Tableau vizzes is a single excel workbook [BI_NWind_All.xlsx](BI_NWind_All.xlsx)

++ data source preparation including hierachies, grouping and saving
++ reporting roles (dimensions v measures, discrete v continuous)
++ aggregation types
++ boolean calculations and aliases
++ table calculations
++ value and axes formatting
++ assembling a simple dashboard

+### Hands-on practice Lab B

+over to you to work through the second practice lab - [credit card fraud](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/simply_questions.md)

+if you get stuck - theres a suggested solutions workbook available on [tableau public](https://public.tableau.com/app/profile/sianedavies/viz/solutions-simplyansweringquestionswithcharts/frontpage)

+## Demonstration C

-The raw data for these Tableau vizzes is a single excel workbook [BI_NWind_All](BI_NWind_All)
+Instructor will continue to use the [demonstration workbook](https://public.tableau.com/app/profile/sianedavies/viz/demo_NWind/Freight-productsdatesanddestinations)  which you can download and follow along with.
+The raw data for these Tableau vizzes is a single excel workbook [BI_NWind_All.xlsx](BI_NWind_All.xlsx)

++ connecting to a data source with multiple tables
++ relating and joining tables in Tableau
++ connecting to non file data sources incl GCP